 Invest in solutions that protect your organization against rent loss and negative online reputation (e.g., lease insurance).
 In addition, take advantage of rent assistance and develop rent relief resources.
 This means continuing to support the industry’s efforts to ensure rent assistance is distributed efficiently and effectively.

 In the spirit of educating fellow industry visionaries, LeaseLock and Grace Hill will plan to conduct the Apartment Visionaries Survey on an annual basis.
-In October, we’ll also publish the full research report detailing a more in-depth analysis of the survey results, as well as insights from leading operators on optimizing the apartment leasing process and resident experience.
-Don’t forget to secure your copy of the report so you get it straight to your inbox once published — submit the form below:
+You can access the full research report for a more in-depth analysis of the survey results, as well as insights from leading operators on optimizing the apartment leasing process and resident experience.
+Download your copy of the report to get it straight to your inbox — visit here.